leonlinsx/minimal-mistakes/_posts/2020-02-01-month-draft.md

 > Damodaran argues this is difficult to impossible for larger company IPOs

-Agree that price stabilisation is hard if the IPO is large.
+Agree that price stabilisation is hard in large IPOs.
 Given the context above of the median IPO offering size though, I think this still has value for many companies.
 The way that banks price stabilise is by selling more stock than allocated and entering into a short position against the company.
-The bank either gets shares from the company or the open market to cover the short position, hence supporting the price \[23\].
+The bank either gets shares from the company or the open market to cover the short position, hence supporting the price \[24\].

 What is the right price?
 This is a complicated question.
 A common feature of IPOs is that stock will be pre-sold to professional investors at one price, say $10, and then start trading on the open market post IPO at a premium, say $20.
-This [IPO pop](https://pitchbook.com/news/articles/understanding-the-ipo-markets-pop-culture "IPO") has been criticised by [VCs such as Bill Gurley,](https://markets.businessinsider.com/news/stocks/slacks-direct-listing-bill-gurley-says-startups-call-morgan-stanley-2019-6-1028298641 "Bill") who say this inefficiency is a money transfer from private investors (VCs like Bill) to public investors who got shares during the IPO process \[24\].
+This [IPO pop](https://pitchbook.com/news/articles/understanding-the-ipo-markets-pop-culture "IPO") has been criticised by [VCs such as Bill Gurley,](https://markets.businessinsider.com/news/stocks/slacks-direct-listing-bill-gurley-says-startups-call-morgan-stanley-2019-6-1028298641 "Bill") who say this inefficiency is a money transfer from private investors (VCs like Bill) to public investors who got shares during the IPO process \[25\].

 I agree there is inefficiency in pricing, but most companies prefer underpricing resulting in the stock trading up, rather than overpricing and the stock trading down.
 If we blame bankers for underpricing, we should applaud them for overpricing and getting the most amount of money for the company.
-I don't see anyone doing that.
+I don't see anyone doing that, understandably.
+Companies seem willing to trade off the inefficiency for better morale.

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/IPO v direct listing blame.png)